nu1ww/System-Architecture-Plan-for-Tour-De-France-Tracking-System/technical-document copy.md

         - CloudWatch to setup monitoring save application and deployment logs

 ### Technology Stack

 The proposed technology stack for each component is as follows:

-1. Web-based Back-office Administration Application:
+1. Web-based backend office Administration Application:
     - Language: PHP
     - Framework: Laravel
     - Database: Aurora MySQL